 TABLE 1.
-The Model E2.2 experiments presented in this study, including preindustrial control, abrupt 2xCO2 and abrupt 4xCO2 simulations using NINT (rows 1-3), OMA (rows 4-6) and LINOZ (rows 7-9) configurations.

-Four NINT abrupt 4xCO2 ensemble members are included (row 3) in order to compare with a four member 4xCO2 ensemble produced using the LINOZ configuration (row 8).
-The 4xCO2 ensemble mean LINOZ ozone response is also used to force four prescribed SST and SIC preindustrial experiments (row 10) in which all forcings other than ozone are set to preindustrial values.
+The Model E2.2 experiments presented in this study, including preindustrial control, abrupt $2xCO_2$ and abrupt $4xCO_2$ simulations using NINT (rows 1-3), OMA (rows 4-6) and LINOZ (rows 7-9) configurations.
+Four NINT abrupt $4xCO_2$ ensemble members are included (row 3) in order to compare with a four member $4xCO_2$ ensemble produced using the LINOZ configuration (row 9).
+The $4xCO_2$ ensemble mean LINOZ ozone response is also used to force four prescribed SST and SIC preindustrial experiments (row 10) in which all forcings other than ozone are set to preindustrial values.
 All coupled atmosphere-ocean simulations are run using the GISS Ocean v1 (GO1) (i.e., "-G" in CMIP6 notation).

-Configuration Ozone CO_2 Ensemble Size SSTs and SICs NINT Preindustrial Preindustrial 1 coupled (-G ocean) NINT Preindustrial $2xCO_2$ 1 coupled (-G ocean) NINT Preindustrial $4xCO_2$ 4 coupled (-G ocean) OMA Preindustrial Preindustrial 1 coupled (-G ocean) OMA $2xCO_2$ $2xCO_2$ 1 coupled (-G ocean) OMA $4xCO_2$ $4xCO_2$ 1 coupled (-G ocean) LINOZ Preindustrial Preindustrial 1 coupled (-G ocean) LINOZ $2xCO_2$ $2xCO_2$ 1 coupled (-G ocean) LINOZ $4xCO_2$ $4xCO_2$ 4 coupled (-G ocean) NINT LINOZ 4xCO 2 Preindustrial 4 Prescribed Preindustrial values such that the ozone tendency is, to first-order, parameterized as a function of the local ozone mixing ratio, temperature, and overhead column ozone (McLinden et al. (2000)).
-Tropospheric 146 ozone is calculated using monthly mean ozone production and loss rates archived from GEOS-147 CHEM (Rind et al. (2014)).
-In contrast to NINT, therefore, the LINOZ ensemble captures the influence of the ozone response to CO2 on the large-scale circulation.
-Unlike OMA, however, it is 149 much more computationally efficient to run and isolates the ozone feedback from feedbacks related 150 to other trace gases and aerosols.
-DallaSanta et al. (2021a) previously showed that the LINOZ 151 ozone parameterization reproduces well the vertical structure and seasonal cycle of stratospheric 152 ozone obtained from the fully interactive OMA configuration (see their Figure 1).
-153 b.
-Experiments a corresponding preindustrial control simulation.
-For NINT and LINOZ four-member 4xCO2 ensembles are run in order to assess the robustness of any ozone feedbacks.
-These experiments are all conducted using the atmosphere-ocean version of E2.2-AP that is coupled to the GISS Ocean v1 (GO1) (i.e., "-G" in CMIP6 notation, hereafter simply E2.2-G).
-For coupled atmosphere-ocean configurations in which (four-member) ensembles are run, different ensemble members are chosen from different initial ocean states spaced 20 years apart in the corresponding preindustrial control simulation.
+Configuration Ozone CO 2 Ensemble Size SSTs and SICs NINT Preindustrial Preindustrial 1 coupled (-G ocean) NINT Preindustrial 2xCO 2 1 coupled (-G ocean) NINT Preindustrial 4xCO 2 4 coupled (-G ocean) OMA Preindustrial Preindustrial 1 coupled (-G ocean) OMA 2xCO 2 2xCO 2 1 coupled (-G ocean) OMA 4xCO 2 4xCO 2 1 coupled (-G ocean) LINOZ Preindustrial Preindustrial 1 coupled (-G ocean) LINOZ 2xCO 2 2xCO 2 1 coupled (-G ocean) LINOZ 4xCO 2 4xCO 2 4 coupled (-G ocean) NINT LINOZ 4xCO 2 Preindustrial 4 Prescribed Preindustrial that the LINOZ ozone parameterization reproduces well the vertical structure and seasonal cycle of stratospheric ozone obtained from the fully interactive OMA configuration (see their Figure 1).

+155 b.
+Experiments

-For the different model configurations (NINT, OMA, LINOZ) we perform 150-year-long abrupt 2- and 4xCO2 experiments, in which CO2 values are abruptly doubled and quadrupled relative to preindustrial concentrations.
-For each model configuration, these experiments are branched from
+For the different model configurations (NINT, OMA, LINOZ) we perform 150-year-long abrupt 156 2- and 4xCO2 experiments, in which CO2 values are abruptly doubled and quadrupled relative to 157 preindustrial concentrations.
+For each model configuration, these experiments are branched from 158 a corresponding preindustrial control simulation.
+For NINT and LINOZ four-member $4xCO_2$ 159 ensembles are run in order to assess the robustness of any ozone feedbacks.
+These experiments are 160 all conducted using the atmosphere-ocean version of E2.2-AP that is coupled to the GISS Ocean 161 v1 (GO1) (i.e., "-G" in CMIP6 notation, hereafter simply E2.2-G).
+For coupled atmosphere-ocean 162 configurations in which (four-member) ensembles are run, different ensemble members are chosen 163 from different initial ocean states spaced 20 years apart in the corresponding preindustrial control 164 simulation.
+165

-In addition to the coupled atmosphere-ocean experiments, we also present results from a fourmember ensemble of 60-year-long atmosphere-only experiments in which sea surface temperatures (SSTs) and sea ice concentrations (SICs) are fixed to preindustrial values, but the monthly mean time-evolving ensemble mean ozone response from the coupled LINOZ 4xCO2 experiments is prescribed (Table 1, row 10).
+In addition to the coupled atmosphere-ocean experiments, we also present results from a fourmember ensemble of 60-year-long atmosphere-only experiments in which sea surface temperatures (SSTs) and sea ice concentrations (SICs) are fixed to preindustrial values, but the monthly mean time-evolving ensemble mean ozone response from the coupled LINOZ $4xCO_2$ experiments is prescribed (Table 1, row 10).
 This allows us to quantify the impact of the ozone feedback represented in LINOZ on the large-scale circulation, absent any contributions from changes in background CO2, sea ice concentrations or sea surface temperatures.

-179 c.
+173 c.
 Analysis

-180 1) TIMESCALES
+174 1) TIMESCALES